Reformers of Islam

 ![]() |

-Salim Mansour Professor Salim Mansur is a Muslim writer and an Associate Professor of Political Science at the University of Western Ontario.
-Professor Mansur is also a Senior Fellow at the Canadian Coalition for Democracies.
-His articles have appeared in the London Free Press, the Toronto Sun, the National Post, Middle East Forum, the National Review, and other newpapers and journals.
-He teaches in the fields of comparative politics, developing areas and international relations. |
+Salim Mansur is a Muslim writer, Associate Professor of Political Science at the University of Western Ontario, and a Senior Fellow at the Canadian Coalition for Democracies.
+His articles have appeared in the London Free Press, the Toronto Sun, the National Post, Middle East Forum, and other newspapers and journals. |

 ![]() |

-Imam Khaleel Mohammed is a professor of Religion at San Diego State University (SDSU), in San Diego, California, and a core faculty member of the university’s Center for Islamic and Arabic Studies.
+Imam Khaleel Mohammed is a professor of Religion at San Diego State University, in San Diego, California, and a core faculty member of the university’s Center for Islamic and Arabic Studies.
 Dr. Mohammed has studied in Mexico, Canada, Saudi Arabia, Mauritania, Syria and Yemen, at both traditional Islamic institutions and Western universities.
-An advisor to the anti-terrorism Free Muslims Coalition, he has stated that the Koran says that Israel belongs to the Jews. |
+An adviser to the anti-terrorism Free Muslims Coalition, he has stated that the Koran says that Israel belongs to the Jews. |

 ![]() |

-Hala Mustafa Hala Mustafa is an Egyptian “New Liberal,” director of the political department at the Center for Political and Strategic Research at Al-Ahram, and chief editor of Al-Dimuqratiya, the only periodical in the Arab world dedicated to the analysis of worldwide democratic developments and Arab liberal thought.
+Hala Mustafa, an Egyptian, is the director of the political department at the Center for Political and Strategic Research at Al-Ahram, and chief editor of Al-Dimuqratiya, the only periodical in the Arab world dedicated to the analysis of worldwide democratic developments and Arab liberal thought.
 She has been described by the Middle East Forum as “anathema to the forces of radical Islam and traditionalism… a symbol of what liberalism means for Egypt and the wider Arab world.” |

 ![]() |

 Nawaz is Director of the Quilliam Foundation and former leader of the Islamist party Hizb ut-Tahrir (HT) in the UK, Denmark and Pakistan.
-He served four years in an Egyptian prison, during which time his views gradually changed until he finally renounced the Islamist ideology in favor of traditional Islam and inclusive politics.
-Nawaz now engages in counter-Islamist thought-generating, writing, debating and media appearances.
-In an op-ed column in the Wall Street Journal (August 2010), he makes the important distinction between Islam and Islamism: “Islam is the religion and Islamism the ideological project using this religion to justify total state power.” |
+During a four-year sentence in an Egyptian prison, his views gradually changed until he finally renounced the Islamist ideology in favor of traditional Islam and inclusive politics.
+In an op-ed column in the Wall Street Journal (August 2010), Nawaz makes the important distinction between Islam and Islamism: “Islam is the religion and Islamism the ideological project using this religion to justify total state power.” |

 ![]() |